markjhku/laser_calibration/README.rst

 - Multiple sets of mirror systems may need to be calibrated in the same setting, and possibly the different sets of mirror systems may contain same mirrors.
 As a result, I provide LaserCalibrationSystem class to which one can add arbitrary sets of mirrors.
 - Goal of calibration is to maximize intensity of ion response.
 Therefore, calibration routines will be built out as optimization routine.
 - Calibration routine provided in this package assumes a single ion present in the range of the mirror movement.
 - Gaussian distribution is a good approximation of the intensity distribution of ion response.
 While Airy function should be a better approximation of the point-spread-function, Gaussian is a good model in experimental setting.
-This is the basis for the ``grid_sweep_optimize`` fitting the photon number distribution to Gaussian (using ``scipy``'s ``curve_fit`` function).
+This is the basis for the ``grid_sweep_optimize`` and ``grid_sweep_optimize_ND``'s fitting the photon number distribution to Gaussian (using ``scipy``'s ``curve_fit`` function).

 Two major questions are the following: